rwietter/obsidian-vault/Blockchain/Networks/Networks.md

 4. Quais são as dimensões nas quais as soluções de dimensionamento da Camada 2 têm abordagens diferentes?
 R: Transaction Execution and Data Availability

+5. Why can state channels not be operated in a trustless environment?
+R: All layer 2 scaling solutions require trusted setups